Landscape

 A crown of ashes

-Every Christmas we would gaze up at the pyrocumulus sky, exchange Bushfire Survival Plans and kiss beneath the epicormic shoots
+Every Christmas we would gaze up at the pyrocumulus sky, exchange Bushfire Survival Plans and kiss anxiously beneath the epicormic shoots

-Woodford bushfire aftermath, Blue Mountains [Dec-2019 736kb]
+Woodford bushfire aftermath, Blue Mountains [Dec-2019 705KB]

 Go tell the Spartans